keyz/c311-get-started/README.md

 # c311-get-started

-This document will serve as an (opinionated) guide for setting up Racket and Emacs on a Mac OS X.
+This document will serve as an (opinionated) guide for setting up Racket and Emacs on a Mac OS X. If you are on a Windows machine, [@jasonhemann](https://github.com/jasonhemann)'s [note](https://cgi.soic.indiana.edu/~c311/lib/exe/fetch.php?media=windows.pdf) should help.

 ## 1. Get Racket
 1. Download the latest version of Racket from http://download.racket-lang.org/.
 Make sure you choose "Racket" as the distribution; the platform should probably just be "Mac OS X (Intel 64-bit)".